angularity/webpack-angularity-solution/readme.md

 [Angularity](http://angularity.github.io/) is an opinionated project structure for building applications in **AngularJS**.

-This project is a [Webpack](https://webpack.github.io/) implementation, as an alternative to the original [browserify-Sass Angularity](https://github.com/angularity/node-angularity/) implementation.
+This project is a [Webpack](https://webpack.github.io/) implementation, as an alternative to the original [Browserify-Sass Angularity](https://github.com/angularity/node-angularity/) implementation.

 ## Rationale